Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Introduction

 This model can be tested observationally.
-In order to do that we have used $\gamma$-ray observations of the Fermi LAT in the high energy (HE, $E>100$~MeV) range.
-Fermi LAT observes the whole sky every three hours since August 2008, providing almost uniform coverage with a high temporal resolution.
+In order to do that we have used $\gamma$-ray observations of the Fermi-LAT in the high energy (HE, $E>100$~MeV) range.
+Fermi-LAT observes the whole sky every three hours since August 2008, providing almost uniform coverage with a high temporal resolution.
 We have focused on the 'local sources' ($z<0.3$) because we wanted to avoid complications that arise due to a redshift evolution but still retain a decent statistics, with a probed volume that is 1000 times larger than a GZK volume.

 We have selected all flares with a luminosity above the threshold corresponding to acceleration of UHECR protons to energies $E>10^{20}~$eV and calculated total fluence of these flares.
 That allowed us to obtain local emissivity in the HE $\gamma$-rays, estimate the kinetic emissivity, and finally obtain the ratio of UHECR to kinetic emissivity.